shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 The rest of the party went upstairs to sleep, saying goodnight as they passed by.

-When it was just Reesua and Shank left at the bar, Reesu opened her bottle.
+When it was just Reesu and Shank left at the bar, Reesu opened her bottle.
 “Shank, would you like some alcohol?”

 “Captain says no trouble.
 Captain and Shank leave soon to boat.”